shivshankardayal/full-website/algebra/source/complex_numbers.rst

   i^{4m}=1,i^{4m+1} = i, i^{4m+2}=-1, \text{ and }i^{4m+3}=-i, \text{ where
   }m\in P

-:math:`P` is the set of positive numbers inclduing zero.
+:math:`P` is the set of positive numbers including zero.
 Proof of the above one is simple and therefore left as an exercise to reader.

 **Gotcha**